Birkan Batuk: Anadolu Efes (2012–2016)

 In the summer of 2012, Batuk was transferred to Anadolu Efes where he signed a two-year deal.
 In May 2014, he re-signed his contract with Anadolu Efes.
 In August 2014, he suffered an Achilles tendon injury during a pre-season game.
 He was expected to be 5–6 months off the court.

 Darüşşafaka Doğuş (2016–2017)

 On June 20, 2016, he signed a two-year contract with Darüşşafaka Doğuş.

 Anadolu Efes (2017–2019)

 At the beginning of the 2017-18 season he re-signed with Anadolu Efes.

 Loan to Pınar Karşıyaka (2019)

 On 3 January 2019, it was announced that Birkan was loaned to Pınar Karşıyaka for the rest of the season.

 Beşiktaş Sompo Japan (2019–2020)

 On August 10, 2019, Birkan signed with Beşiktaş Sompo Japan of the Turkish Basketball Super League (BSL).

 Bursaspor (2020–2022)

 On July 15, 2020, he has signed with Bursaspor of the Turkish Basketball Super League (BSL).

-Gaziantep Basketbol (2022–present)
+Gaziantep Basketbol (2022–2023)

 On June 26, 2022, he has signed with Gaziantep Basketbol of the Basketbol Süper Ligi (BSL).

+Retirement

+On April 27, 2025, he announced his retirement from professional basketball.